Michael Osterholm

-Michael Thomas Osterholm (born March 10, 1953) is an American epidemiologist, Regents Professor, and Director of the Center for Infectious Disease Research and Policy at the University of Minnesota.
+Michael Thomas Osterholm (born March 10, 1953) is an American epidemiologist, Regents Professor at the University of Minnesota School of Public Health, and director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

 On November 9, 2020, Osterholm was named to newly elected President Joe Biden's COVID-19 Advisory Board.

 Early life and education

 Michael Osterholm was born in Waukon, Iowa, the son of a newspaper photographer.
 According to Osterholm, his father was physically abusive and an alcoholic.

 Osterholm graduated from Luther College in 1975 with a B.A. in biology and political science.
 He received his M.S. and Ph.D. in environmental health and his M.P.H. in epidemiology from the University of Minnesota.

 Career

 From 1975 to 1999, Osterholm served in various roles at the Minnesota Department of Health (MDH), including as state epidemiologist and Chief of the Acute Disease Epidemiology Section from 1984 to 1999.
 At the MDH, Osterholm strengthened the department's role in infectious disease epidemiology, notably including numerous foodborne disease outbreaks, the association between tampons and toxic shock syndrome, and the transmission of hepatitis B and human immunodeficiency virus (HIV) in healthcare workers.
 Other work included studies regarding the epidemiology of infectious diseases in child-care settings, vaccine-preventable diseases (particularly Haemophilus influenzae type b and hepatitis B), Lyme disease, and other emerging and reemerging infections.

 From 2001 to early 2005, Osterholm served as a Special Advisor to then–Department of Health and Human Services (HSS) Secretary Tommy Thompson on issues related to bioterrorism and public health preparedness.
 In April 2002, he was appointed to the interim management team to lead the Centers for Disease Control and Prevention (CDC), until the appointment of Julie Gerberding as director in July 2002.
 Thompson asked Osterholm to assist Gerberding on his behalf during the transition period.
 He filled that role through January 2003.
 In 2005, HHS Secretary Mike Leavitt appointed Osterholm to the National Science Advisory Board on Biosecurity.

 Osterholm is a frequent guest lecturer on the epidemiology of infectious diseases.
 He serves on the editorial boards of nine journals, including Infection Control and Hospital Epidemiology and Microbial Drug Resistance: Mechanisms, Epidemiology and Disease, and is a reviewer for 24 others, including the New England Journal of Medicine, the Journal of the American Medical Association, and Science.
 He discussed the COVID-19 pandemic on The Joe Rogan Experience in March 2020 and February 2022, as well as on NBC's Meet the Press in October 2020.